eclipsesource/tabris-js/doc/getting-started.md

 # Getting Started
 Welcome to Tabris.js, the framework for developing native apps in JavaScript.
 Before you get started, you should be logged in to http://tabrisjs.com.
-This site provides you with documentation and integrates with the Tabris.js App.
+This site provides you with documentation and integrates with the Tabris.js Developer App.

 **If you want to start coding right away, there is also the [Quickstart](quickstart.md) guide for the inpatient expert.**